 Lingam in shrine.

-Still farther south, the Papanatha Temple, enlarged at the time of the construction of Virupaksha but with a spire int he northern style.
+Still farther south, the Papanatha Temple, enlarged at the time of the construction of Virupaksha but with a spire in the northern style.
 Originally Vaishnava, or a Vishnu temple, it later became a Shiva temple, as indicated by the name--Papanatha being one of Shiva's names.
-For an unknown period but extending into the 1920s, it was used as a cowshed.
+For an unknown period but extending into the 1920s, it was used as a barn.

 * Australia * Austria * Bangladesh * Belgium * Botswana * Brazil * Burma / Myanmar * Cambodia (Angkor) * Canada (B.C.) * China * The Czech Republic * Egypt * Fiji * France * Germany * Ghana * Greece * Hungary * India: Themes * Northern India * Peninsular India * Indonesia * Israel * Italy * Japan * Jerusalem * Jordan * Kenya * Laos * Kosovo * Malawi * Malaysia * Mauritius * Mexico * Morocco * Mozambique * Namibia * The Netherlands * New Zealand * Nigeria * Norway * Oman * Pakistan * The Philippines * Poland * Portugal * Senegal * Singapore * South Africa * Spain * Sri Lanka * Sudan * Syria (Aleppo) * Tanzania * Thailand * Trinidad * Turkey (Istanbul) * Uganda * The U.A.E.
 (Dubai) * The United Kingdom * The Eastern United States * The Western United States * Oklahoma * Uzbekistan * Vietnam * The West Bank * Yemen * Zambia * Zimbabwe *